weidai11/cryptopp/Readme.txt

 http://www.weidai.com, but you will probably get a faster response through the mailing list.

+*** Source Code and Contributing ***

+The source code and its planned changes are available at the following locations.

+  * The Crypto++ GitHub repository allows you to view the latest (unreleased) Crypto++ source code via the Linux kernel's git beginning around June 2015.
+	Its also serves as an incubator to nuture and grow the library.
+  * The former Crypto++ SourceForge repository allows you to view the Crypto++ source code via Apache's subversion until about July 2015.
+At that time, SourceForge had infrastructure problems and a cutover to GutHub was performed.
+  * The Roadmap on the wiki provides the general direction the library is heading.
+    It includes planned features and releases, and even some wishlist items.

+Contributions of all types are welcomed.
+Contributions include the following.

+  * Bug finding and fixes
+  * Features and enhancements
+  * Test scripts and test cases
+  * Branch and release testing
+  * Documentation and updates

+If you think you have found a bug in the library, then you should discuss it on the Users mailing list.
+Discussing it will help bring the issue to the attention of folks who can help resolve the issue.
+If you want to contribute a bug fix to the library, then make a Pull Request or make a Diff available somewhere.
+Also see Bug Reports on the wiki.

+Features and enhancements are welcomend additions to the library.
+This category tends to be time consuming because algorithms and their test cases need to be reviewed and merged.
+Please be mindful of the test cases, and attempt to procure them from an independent source.

+The library cherishes test scripts and test cases.
+They ensure the library is fit and they help uncover issues with the library before users experience them.
+If you have some time, then write some test cases, especially the ones that are intended to break things.

+Branch and release testing is your chance to ensure Master (and planned merges) meets your expectations and perform as expected.
+If you have a few spare cycles, then please test Master on your favorite platform.
+We need more testing on MinGW, Windows Phone, Windows Store, Solaris 10 (and below), and modern iOS and OS X (including TV and Watch builds).

+Documentation and updates includes both the inline source code annotations using Doxygen, and the online information provided in the wiki.
+The wiki is more verbose and usually provides more contextual information than the API reference.
+Besides testing, documentation is one of the highest returns on investment.

 *** History ***

 1.0 - First public release.
 Withdrawn at the request of RSA DSI.